tomyhero/vapor-method-override-middleware/README.md

 ![Vapor](http://img.shields.io/badge/vapor-2.0-brightgreen.svg)

-This is Vapor's middleware which override HTTP method like Rack::MethodOverride class in Ruby.
+This is Vapor's middleware which override HTTP method like Rack::MethodOverride class does in Ruby.
 Because of some of browser only support `GET` and `POST` method, we need manually add `PUT`,`PATCH`,`DELETE`,etc...
 This middleware help the task for you.